Thyroid Surgery in Singapore

 Once in the operating theatre, an anaesthetist will administer general anaesthesia to ensure the patient remains asleep and pain-free throughout the procedure.
 The ENT head and neck surgeon will then proceed with the operation.

 In most cases, ENT head and neck surgeons perform thyroid surgery by making a low incision along the natural crease of the neck to minimise visible scarring.
-However, the surgical approach may vary depending on your condition and may include any of the following techniques:

 If a patient undergoes surgery to remove a suspected thyroid cancer, the surrounding lymph nodes may also be assessed to ensure the cancer has not spread.
 Given the delicate nature of the surgical area, special equipment may be used to monitor the vocal cords and prevent complications that could lead to permanent damage.

-Thyroidectomy typically takes 1 to 2 hours, though the duration may vary depending on the extent of the surgery.
+Thyroidectomy typically takes 2 to 3 hours, though the duration may vary depending on the extent of the surgery.

 After the Surgery